agourlay/cornichon/cornichon-docs/docs/pbt/random-model-exploration.md

 - there is no loop from any `property`
 - there is a 10% chance to exit the game after a ping or a pong

-Also the DSL is asking for a `modelRunner` which is a little helper connecting a `model` to its `generators`.
+Also, the DSL is asking for a `modelRunner` which is a little helper connecting a `model` to its `generators`.

 The type inference is sometimes not properly detecting the action type, so it is recommended to define the `modelRunner` and the `model` as a single expression to help the typechecker.